dpc10ster/RJafroc/cran-comments.md

 # Reason for submission
-* In response to an email from Deepayan Sarkar <deepayan.sarkar@r-project.org> and Kurt Hornik <Kurt.Hornik@wu.ac.at> requesting an update to the current CRAN version 2.1.0 of `RJafroc` which is generating 3 NOTES, one of which is file-size related.
+* In response to an email from Deepayan Sarkar <deepayan.sarkar@r-project.org> and Kurt Hornik <Kurt.Hornik@wu.ac.at> requesting an update to the current CRAN version 2.1.0 of `RJafroc` which is generating 3 NOTES, one of which is file-size related (installed size is 5.2Mb on `r-oldrel-windows-ix86+x86 64`).
-* Specifically, they requested a fix to the 2 NOTES relating to the "Found the following math rendering problems" NOTEs in the "HTML version of manual" on the r-devel debian checks results and the r-devel-linux-x86 64-debian-gcc platforms.
+* Specifically, they requested a fix to the 2 NOTES relating to the "Found the following math rendering problems" NOTEs in the "HTML version of manual" on the `r-devel-linux-x86 64 debian-clang` and the `r-devel-linux-x86 64-debian-gcc` platforms.
 * This update (v2.1.1) fixes these two NOTES.